-NOTICE: Only use slower speeds for polishing.
+NOTICE: Only use the slower speeds (1 through 4) for polishing.
 Otherwise, damage may occur to the paint being polished.
-Harbor Freight Tools is not responsible for damage to the vehicle's finish due to improper use of this tool.
+Harbor Freight Tools is not responsible for damage to the vehicle's finish due to improper use of this Polisher/Sander.